9 Signs You're In A Passive-Aggressive Relationship

 If you’re dating someone who’s frequently passive-aggressive, you may feel like you’re always walking on eggshells and never know what might set them off.
 This can be exhausting and make you feel like you always have to defend yourself.

-Nine signs you may be experiencing this behavior
+Nine signs you may be experiencing passive-aggressive behavior

 Whether it’s you, your partner, or both of you, here are some signs of a passive-aggressive relationship.

 If a person frequently says something they don't mean or their actions don't line up with their words, this could be a sign of passive aggression.
 For example, they may say they’re okay with something but get upset with you about it later.
-They also may be loving an affectionate one day, and then completely pull back the next.
+They also may be giving you the silent treatment one day, but loving and present the next.

 Withdrawal or withholding